Occupation of Czechoslovakia (1938–1945): The Arsenal of the Reich

 Shortly before World War II, Czechoslovakia ceased to exist.
 Its territory was divided into the Protectorate of Bohemia and Moravia, the newly declared Slovak State and the short-lived Republic of Carpathian Ukraine.
-While much of former Czechoslovakia came under the control of Nazi Germany, Hungarian forces (aided by Poland) swiftly overran the Carpathian Ukraine.
-Poland and Hungary annexed some areas (e.g., Zaolzie, Southern Slovakia and Carpathian Ruthenia) in the autumn of 1938.
+While much of former Czechoslovakia came under the control of Nazi Germany, Hungarian forces swiftly overran the Carpathian Ukraine.
+Hungary annexed some areas (e.g., Southern Slovakia and Carpathian Ruthenia) in the autumn of 1938.
+Poland reclaimed Zaolzie previously annexed by the Czechs during the Polish-Soviet war in 1920.
 The Zaolzie region became part of Nazi Germany after the German invasion of Poland in September 1939.

 The German economy—burdened by heavy militarisation—urgently needed foreign currency.
 Setting up an artificially high exchange rate between the Czechoslovak koruna and the Reichsmark brought consumer goods to Germans (and soon created shortages in the Czech lands).

 Czechoslovakia had fielded a modern army of 35 divisions and was a major manufacturer of machine guns, tanks, and artillery, most of them assembled in the Škoda factory in Plzeň.
 Many Czech factories continued to produce Czech designs until converted to German designs.
 Czechoslovakia also had other major manufacturing companies.
 Entire steel and chemical factories were moved from Czechoslovakia and reassembled in Linz (which incidentally remains a heavily industrialized area of Austria).
 In a speech delivered in the Reichstag, Hitler stressed the military importance of occupation, noting that by occupying Czechoslovakia, Germany gained 2,175 field cannons, 469 tanks, 500 anti-aircraft artillery pieces, 43,000 machine guns, 1,090,000 military rifles, 114,000 pistols, about a billion rounds of ammunition and three million anti-aircraft shells.
 This amount of weaponry would be sufficient to arm about half of the then Wehrmacht.

-Czechoslovak weaponry later played a major part in the German conquests of Poland (1939) and France (1940)—countries that had pressured Czechoslovakia's surrender to Germany in 1938.
+Czechoslovak weaponry later played a major part in the German conquests of Poland (1939) and France (1940).